Pablo Escobar was the world’s most famous drug lord. What can he teach you about starting a writing business?

 More than you probably think.

-And with each episode I’ve grown more and more impressed by Pablo Escobar’s business savvy.
+And the more I watch Narcos, the more impressed I am by Escobar’s business savvy.

-And yet his story — at least how it’s dramatized in Narcos — is packed with lessons for building a successful writing business.
+And yet his story — at least the way it’s dramatized on Narcos — is packed with lessons for building a successful writing business.

 Starting A Writing Business:

 Born into poverty, Escobar eventually became the world’s seventh richest person.

 He made Forbes magazine’s International Billionaires List seven years in a row.

 At his peak, he generated over $21.9 billion a YEAR in personal income.

 Escobar was a dirt poor smuggler from a third-world country.